sammuelyee/docs/cartodb-editor.md

 ### Map Metadata

 You can edit the attributes for each map to add metadata for your map.
 This is useful for keeping your maps organized and discoverable in a search, as your repository of maps increases.
-You can edit map metadata from the Map View for a selected map.
+You can edit map metadata from the Map View of a selected map (or from a Data View of a selected map to edit the dataset layer in a map).

+**Note:** Map metadata is stored separately from Dataset metadata.
+Each dataset contains its own metadata, however, once you connect a dataset to a map, you can edit the dataset metadata as a layer within the map.

-####How to Edit Metadata for a Map
+####Edit Metadata for a Map
+The following procedure describes how to edit metadata for a map.

+1. Click *Your maps* from your dashboard

+	A list of your maps appears, ordered by date.

+2. Click on a map name to view it

+	The selected map opens in the Map View.

-1. Click *Edit metadata* from the Map View of a selected map
+3. Click *Edit metadata* from the selected map

+	**Note:** You can edit metadata from the *Data View* or *Map View* of a selected map.
+The Data View contains the connected dataset as a layer within the map.

     <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/editmetadata_link.png' | prepend: site.baseurl }}" alt="Edit Metadata" /></p>

 	The Map metadata options appear.

-2. Edit the map name, description, and tags for the selected map.
+4. Edit the map name, description, and tags for the selected map.
 You can also change your map privacy settings

 	<p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/mapmetadata_options.png' | prepend: site.baseurl }}" alt="Map Metadata" /></p>